How to Get the PySide6 Version Number?

 Required-by:

-The second line on this output shows the PySide6 version number you're using in your current Python environment.
+The second line of this output shows the PySide6 version number you're using in your current Python environment.
 In this particular example, we're using PySide6 version 6.9.0.

-Sometimes, you need to know the version within your code.
+Sometimes, you need to check the PySide6 version from within your code.
 Perhaps you're a library developer, and your code uses certain features of PySide6 that are only available in specific versions, and you want to disable these in earlier versions.

-In that case, you can use the following code to get the version number.
+In that case, you can use the following Python code to get the PySide6 version number and the underlying Qt version:

 python